James Stewart plays Grant McLaine, a down-on-his-luck cowpoke who plays the accordion for nickels and dimes.

 Brandon De Wilde — who played the young boy in “Shane” — has a neat role as a youngster who hangs out with Whitey’s gang.
 He idolizes the Utica Kid.
 McLaine tries to put the youngster on the right track, as if to correct his inability to do the same for his brother.

 Stewart reportedly liked this role because it gave him an opportunity to show off his musical skills — he sings two numbers, “Follow the River” and “You Can’t Get No Where Without the Railroad.”
-Also features nice climatic gun battle at a mining camp.
+Also features well-done climatic gun battle at a mining camp.

 James Neilson